ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 SE*12*12345~'
 ```

-The above REST call will return a JSON response as shown below.
+The above REST call will return a JSON response, as shown below.

 ```json
 {